hanifmb/planar-motion/readme.md

   <img src="https://latex.codecogs.com/svg.image?$%5Cmathrm%7BE%7D=%5Crho%5Cleft%5B%5Cbegin%7Barray%7D%7Bccc%7D0&%5Ccos(%5Ctheta-%5Cphi)&0%5C%5C-%5Ccos%5Cphi&0&%5Csin%5Cphi%5C%5C0&%5Csin(%5Ctheta-%5Cphi)&0%5Cend%7Barray%7D%5Cright%5D$" alt="equation">
 </p>

-Solving the matrix above reduces to a geometric problem of finding the intersection between the ellipse and the circle.
+Solving the matrix above reduces to a geometric problem of finding the intersection between an ellipse and a circle.
 Assuming the intrinsic matrix is known, the fundamental matrix and its pose can be derived.

 ## Build